As a physical therapist and someone who loves exploring the great outdoors, I know firsthand the joy and beauty of hiking. #freedom

 How to Protect Toes When Hiking Downhill

-Quick Summary of how to protect your toes when hiking downhill:
+Quick summary of how to protect your toes when hiking downhill:

-- Wear proper hiking shoes or boots
+- Wear proper hiking shoes or boots (long treks require one size up from normal)

 - Keep your toenails in good shape